hyundai-robotics/doc-hi6-operation/book.md

 # 7.4.4.1 Encoder Offset Value Utilization

-To continue using the existing program even after the current job program is backed up and the system is initialized \(\[Set up &gt; 5: Initialize&gt; 1: System Initialization\]\), the robot should maintain the reference position information that existed before initialization.
+To continue using the existing program even after the current job program is backed up and the system is initialized \(\[system &gt; 5: Initialize&gt; 1: System Initialization\]\), the robot should maintain the reference position information that existed before initialization.
 If you record the encoder offset value, the previous position information of the robot can be retrieved.

 After system initialization, directly input the encoder offset value as a hex value.
 It will be easy to input the value if you use the soft keyboard.